Affordably Priced

 How to Clear a Flooded Engine in Under 60 Seconds

-A flooded engine means there’s too much fuel in the combustion chamber, making it impossible for the spark plug to ignite the air-fuel mixture.
+It's a frustratingly common scenario: you go to start your lawn mower, pressure washer, or generator, and it just cranks and cranks, refusing to catch.
+You might even smell gas.
+Chances are, you've got a flooded engine.
+A flooded engine means there's too much fuel in the combustion chamber, making it impossible for the spark plug to ignite the air-fuel mixture.
 The good news?
-For most small engines, you can often clear a flooded engine in under 60 seconds and get back to work.
+For most small engines, you can often clear a flooded engine in under 60 seconds and get back...